 Financial management was different before Malaysia gained independence in 1957.
 How did the financial landscape transform and affect us today in 2020?
-We compare 8 ways on how Malaysians managed their money during pre-Merdeka days and now.
+We look at 8 ways of how Malaysians managed their money during pre-Merdeka days and now.

 Rewind to more than six decades ago, pre-Merdeka times, and money management and personal finance were starkly different to what many Malaysians are so accustomed to today.